nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. InsurancePal shows a list of persons

    Use case ends.

 **Extensions**

 * 2a.
 The list is empty
     * 2a1.
-AddressBook displays an empty list of persons
+InsurancePal displays an empty list of persons

       Use case ends.